 The same with public speaking, those math classes where I had to stand up and made to feel stupid because I didn’t know the answer haunted me for years.

 I’m sure you too have many examples also of autopilot getting in the way of achieving many of the things that you wish you could achieve.

 So how can you reprogram the mind to have new and limitless beliefs?

 How can you create an autopilot that will take you where you want to go in life?

-Heres 7 techniques that will change your unconscious world
+Heres is 7 techniques that will help change your unconscious world

 Hypnosis doesn’t mean running around like a chicken.
 Real hypnosis is happening when your relaxed and in a state that allows in new thought patterns such as ideas that would typically be rejected by the cognitive bias we usually use to filter out information that doesn’t support our way of thinking.

-Its a way of learning to spot the signs of negative thought patterns beginning to emerge that are detrimental to your mental health.
-Then replacing these patterns with new thinking techniques that lead to a more desirable outcome
+CBT is a way of learning to spot the signs of negative thought patterns beginning to emerge that are detrimental to your mental health.
+Then replacing these patterns with new patterns that lead to a more desirable outcome